'It's Going To Be Hard': Minnesota Family Grieving The Loss Of Husband

 Amber says she is considering legal action.

-The Minnesota Vikings released a statement saying they are saddened by Engle’s death and that their hearts go out to the entire Engle family.MORE NEWS: ‘We’re Losing The War’: As Pandemic Surges, Healthcare Workers Call On Top Management To Make A Change
+The Minnesota Vikings released a statement saying they are saddened by Engle’s death and that their hearts go out to the entire Engle family.MORE NEWS: Texas Gov. Greg Abbott To Decide Whether To Pardon George Floyd

 More On WCCO.com: